otammato/intrasonics_transmogrifier_assignment/README.md

 # instance type, and subnet, and attaches the security group.
 # It also creates an "inventory" file for the following Ansible playbook and IPs as output

+# for the simplicity I used the default VPC

 # Configure AWS provider for us-east-1 region with shared credentials and config files
 provider "aws" {
   region                    = "us-east-1"